muhashi/generate-random-username/readme.md

 # generate-random-username

-> A tiny module to generate a random username from a list of adjectives and animals.
+> A tiny package to generate a random username from a list of adjectives and animals.

+This package will generate close to 200k different unique usernames, even more with digits appended.
+The wordlist has been manually reviewed to ensure the words are appropriate for use in a username.

 Options exist for a custom separator between the username, limiting username to a maximum length, adding random digits, and capitalizing the words in the username.

-This module will generate close to 200k different unique usernames, without any digits appended.
-The wordlist has been manually looked at to ensure the words are appropriate for use in a username.

 ## Install